simaaron/simaaron.github.io/_posts/2015-12-09-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 ### The solution: Recurrent Neural Networks
-The prediction of cumulative values from variable-length sequences of vectors with a 'time' component is highly reminiscent of the so-called _Adding Problem_ in machine learning---a toy sequence regression task that is designed to demonstrate the power of recurrent neural networks (RNN) in learning long-term dependencies (see [Le et. al.](http://arxiv.org/abs/1504.00941), Sec.
+The prediction of cumulative values from variable-length sequences of vectors with a 'time' component is highly reminiscent of the so-called _Adding Problem_ in machine learning---a toy sequence regression task that is designed to demonstrate the power of recurrent neural networks (RNN) in learning long-term dependencies (see [Le et al.](http://arxiv.org/abs/1504.00941), Sec.
 4.1, for a recent example):

 <figure>
 <center>